orgservice/Captionbot/README.md

      ```

 3. **Configure variables:**
-   - Edit the `config.py` file to set up your bot according to your preferences.
+   - Set up your environment variables or edit the `config.py` file.

 4. **Run the bot:**
    - Start the bot by running the following command in your terminal: